pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 # App Context API for PHP SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata, and their membership relationships.
-PubNub emits events when object data is set, updated, or removed.
-Setting the same data doesn't trigger events.
+App Context (Objects v2) provides serverless storage for user and channel metadata and their memberships.
+Clients can subscribe to real-time events when data is set, updated, or removed.

 ## User

-Manage UUID metadata.
+Manage UUID metadata: list, fetch, set, and remove.

 ### Get metadata for all users

-Get a paginated list of UUID metadata with filtering and sorting.
+Get a paginated list of UUID metadata.

 #### Method(s)